bluesky-social/social-app/README.md

     - Annoyingly this must be re-set via XCode after every pod install
   - The android simulator won't be able to access localhost services unless you run `adb reverse tcp:{PORT} tcp:{PORT}`
     - For instance, the localhosted dev-wallet will need `adb reverse tcp:3001 tcp:3001`
+  - For some reason, the typescript compiler chokes on platform-specific files (e.g. `foo.native.ts`) but only when compiling for Web thus far.
+Therefore we always have one version of the file which doesn't use a platform specifier, and that should bee the Web version. ([More info](https://stackoverflow.com/questions/44001050/platform-specific-import-component-in-react-native-with-typescript).)

 ## Various notes